-Sensorineural Hearing Loss will affect the majority of Superficial Siderosis patients and can be one of the earliest clinical symptoms to present.
-The eighth cranial nerve is a sensory nerve with two main components: the vestibular nerve, which is responsible for balance, and the cochlear nerve, which is responsible for hearing.
+Hearing Loss will affect 95% of Superficial Siderosis patients.
+Unexplained hearing loss or tinnitus will often be one of the earliest clinical symptoms of Superficial siderosis to present.
+The eighth cranial nerve is a sensory nerve with two main components: the vestibular nerve, which is responsible for balance, and the cochlear nerve responsible for hearing.

-it is especially sensitive to damage from superficial siderosis caused by the breakdown of slow or repeated episodes of subarachnoid hemorrhage into hemosiderin.
+“it is especially sensitive to damage from superficial siderosis caused by the breakdown of slow or repeated episodes of subarachnoid hemorrhage into hemosiderin.
 It is postulated that the sensitivity of cranial nerve VIII to subpial hemosiderin deposition is due to its long cisternal segment, which exposes it to a high concentration of iron, in combination with the fact that the transition from central to peripheral myelin occurs near the IAC in cranial nerve VIII but relatively close to the brainstem in cranial nerves III–XII.
 The central myelin and the microglia that produce it are especially sensitive to siderosis.
-The high iron concentration lining the brain and cranial nerves will cause local magnetic inhomogeneity and is most easily visualized on susceptibility-weighted or gradient-echo T2*-weighted images. ¹
+The high iron concentration lining the brain and cranial nerves will cause local magnetic inhomogeneity and is most easily visualized on susceptibility-weighted or gradient-echo T2*-weighted images. “¹

-As free iron settles and hemosideron attaches to the eighth cranial nerve degeneration slowly results in bilateral-asymmetric sloping sensorineural hearing loss.
-Unless hemosiderin deposits can be removed from the cranial nerve hearing loss will progress to complete deafness in a significant percentage of those affected.
+As free iron settles and hemosiderin attaches to the eighth cranial nerve, degeneration slowly results in bilateral-asymmetric sloping sensorineural hearing loss.
+Unless hemosiderin deposits can be removed from the cranial nerve, hearing loss will progress to complete deafness in a significant percentage of those affected.

-The slowly progressive nature of its clinical presentation can take as little as two or as long as 30 years.
-Since such a large portion of the eighth cranial nerve is exposed to cerebrospinal fluid the central myelin and micro-glia are extreme at risk.
-The damage to specialized, impulse-conducting cells (neurons) resulting in neuronal loss to the eighth cranial nerve and possible compression of the vascular structure from gliosis is viewed as permanent.
+Its clinical presentation’s progressive nature may present as quickly as two or as long as 10 years.
+Since such a large portion of the eighth cranial nerve is exposed to cerebrospinal fluid, the central myelin and micro-glia are extremely at risk.
+The damage to specialized, impulse-conducting cells (neurons) resulting in neuronal loss to the eighth cranial nerve and possible vascular structure compression from gliosis is viewed as permanent.